S: The Inner Poetics of Landscape * Catherine Nash: Recent Artwork

 2: photo by Robert Renfrow

 3: About the Artist A long time resident of Tucson, Arizona, Catherine Nash is an artist who freely mixes media in her work to express her ideas.
 Specializing in Japanese and Western hand papermaking, encaustic painting and mixed media drawing, Nash is a teaching artist who balances her studio work with artist-in-resident teaching, lectures and workshops across the United States, as well as in professional studios and universities in eight European countries, Australia and Japan.
-She is publishing a book that surveys international artists entitled "Authentic Visual Voices: Contemporary Paper and Encaustic".
-Her work has been included by invitation into numerous national and international exhibitions, most recently in Japan, Bulgaria, Poland and Australia.
+She has published a book that surveys international artists entitled "Authentic Visual Voices: Contemporary Paper and Encaustic".
+Her work has been included by invitation into numerous national and international exhibitions, most recently in Brazil, Chile, France, U.K., Japan, Bulgaria, Poland and Australia.
 Her love of travel and different cultures has inspired her to live, exhibit, research and teach on four continents.
 After receiving a B.F.A. in Printmaking and Drawing from the University of New Hampshire in 1980, Nash spent a year and a half creating prints and drawings in Paris.
 In 1987, she graduated from the University of Arizona with a Masters of Fine Arts in Mixed Media.
 Two independently designed research trips to Japan enabled Nash to study the techniques of Japanese woodblock printing and papermaking in depth.
 From 1996-2002, her extensive research in Italy and Scandinavia increased her knowledge of historical and contemporary Western papermaking and paper arts.
 Nash has combined encaustic waxes and filtered earth pigments with her handmade paper works since 1994.
+She was very honored by receiving the Lumies Artist Award in 2015: "Awarded to an individual artist in southern Arizona who has demonstrated excellence, originality and ingenuity in the local arts and culture sector.”
 The landscape, aesthetics and cultures of Japan, the rich gradations and spaciousness of Scandinavian summer night skies, experiences with Native American friends and her explorations into the wilderness of the southwestern deserts have deeply influenced and informed her work.

 4: I slump down into the thick foliage. ...In the forest, I am my entire self.
 Everything is possible in my heart just as it is in the hiding places in ravines. -Rene Menard, Le Livre des Arbres In my artwork, a personal language of symbols distilled from years of sketchbooks: shelters, nests, boats and bowls; light, water, earth and sky; seeds, branches, roots and new growth, eyes and hands become timeless images that can be “read” allegorically in many ways.
 I use these symbols to evoke emotive ideas without the need for the written or spoken word.
 I strive to interpret my deepest thoughts, dreamings and concerns. | Artist Statement